IanFinlayson/exploring-cs/chapter04.md

 Now we need to do a little bit of math.
 The first thing we need to do is to divide the percentage they entered by 100.
 That way we can go from 15 to the .15 that we need.
-The word \"percent\" actually means divided by 100.
+The word "percent" actually means divided by 100.

 Next we need to add 1 to this number.
 That way we go from the .15 to the